 The band members quickly devised a plan and without hesitation invited me to join them yet again.
 I said goodbye to Vikram’s mother, telling her I would visit again once the strike was over.
 I was not about to give up on my money that quickly.

-The plan was to spend two days camping at a remote lake some 5 hours away from Shillong until the strike ended.
-And that’s exactly what we did, along with swimming, canoeing, playing pickup games of cricket with local Khasi tribal villagers and spending a lot of time sitting around the campfire, talking and playing music.
+We proceeded to spend the day swimming (and cleaning myself), playing pickup games of cricket with local Khasi tribal villagers and sitting around the campfire, talking and playing music.
 And it was around the campfire that I learned some more about Vikram.

 Vikram?
 Prison?